-DEQ has identified an error in the current DEQ solid waste compost rules that if not corrected will cause serious prejudice to the Port of Tillamook Bay (POTB), Tillamook Biogas, LLC, and parties to contracts associated with the operation of the POTB’s anaerobic digester.
-The DEQ compost rules need to be modified to correct an error relating to the requirements for managing liquid digestate from the anaerobic digestion of manure.
+DEQ has identified an error in the current DEQ solid waste compost rules that, if not corrected, will cause serious prejudice to the Port of Tillamook Bay (POTB), Tillamook Biogas, LLC, and parties to contracts associated with the operation of the POTB’s anaerobic digester.
+DEQ proposes modifying the compost rules to ensure consistent requirements apply to the anaerobic digestion of manure.
 The rules currently require liquid digestate from anaerobic digesters not located at an agricultural operation to meet pathogen limits and testing requirements that, when processing manure, are cost-prohibitive and impracticable.
 Digesters located at agricultural operations are not required to meet these same limits and testing requirements.
 The rules should apply the same pathogen reduction requirements for liquid digestate regardless of where an anaerobic digester is located.

-Correcting this rule error has become urgent because DEQ received a petition to reconsider a permit modification recently issued to the POTB.
+Modifying the compost rules has become urgent because DEQ received a petition to reconsider a permit modification recently issued to the POTB.
 DEQ granted the petition to reconsider on January 31, 2019.
-While the permit remains in effect, there is regulatory uncertainty regarding pathogen reduction limits and testing requirements and legal risk to the POTB and Tillamook Biogas, LLC, should the facility begin operations.
-DEQ intends to proceed with permanent rule-making to address the error.
-However, in the interim, the Environmental Quality Commission can correct this error and address the regulatory and legal uncertainty by adopting this proposed temporary rule amendment.
+While the permit remains in effect, there is regulatory uncertainty regarding pathogen reduction limits and testing requirements for the POTB and Tillamook Biogas, LLC should the facility begin operations.
+DEQ intends to proceed with permanent rule-making to address the inconsistency in the rules.
+However, in the interim, DEQ proposes that the Environmental Quality Commission address the regulatory and legal uncertainty by adopting this proposed temporary rule amendment.

-The error in the rule applies the pathogen reduction requirements inconsistently and creates prejudice against the public and affected parties.
-The regulatory uncertainty relating to this decision will delay operations of the POTB’s anaerobic digester.
-Failure to act promptly will result in the POTB’s public infrastructure remaining underutilized.
+The current rules apply the pathogen reduction requirements inconsistently and create prejudice against the public and affected parties.
+The regulatory uncertainty created by the inconsistent treatment of manure digesters in the rules will delay operations of the POTB’s anaerobic digester and result in the POTB’s public infrastructure remaining underutilized.
 The Governor’s North Coast Regional Solutions Team has been working closely with the POTB and its contracted operator, Tillamook Biogas, LLC, to ensure this valuable community asset does not remain idle.
-Delayed operations will postpone the odor and pathogen reduction benefits provided by the digestion process, creating prejudice against the public.
+The current alignment of contracts for operation and feedstocks presents an opportunity to utilize the digester providing community benefits of odor and pathogen reduction provided by the digestion process.
 Residents of rural Tillamook County also stand to benefit from the green power promised to the local utility.
-The project’s power purchase agreement, as well as farmer and feedstock agreements, will be at risk if this facility remains idle, creating prejudice against the public and affected parties.
-This proposed rule change, addresses prejudice by correcting the error and applying the pathogen reduction requirements consistently to all anaerobic digester operations.
+Failing to meet these current contractual obligations creates the risk that the digester will not operate at all in the near future, which would result in prejudice to the community.
+This proposed rule change addresses both public and private prejudice by applying the pathogen reduction requirements consistently to all anaerobic digester operations.

 The proposed temporary rule modification would provide an exemption from the pathogen reduction testing limits for liquid digestate from manure digesters not located at agricultural operations.
 It would also require that liquid digestate from manure digestion that is applied to soil be done so at agronomic rates to be environmentally protective.

 As a temporary rule, the proposed changes would be effective for a maximum of 180 days.
-DEQ staff are working on a proposed permanent rule amendment to implement the same changes as proposed in the temporary rule.
+DEQ staff are working on a proposed permanent rule amendment which will include a public notice and comment period before it is finalized.
 Staff intend to bring that proposed permanent rule for commission consideration and action in August 2019.